Nodefusion/NodefusionPortal.UserManual/README/Organizations/Microsoft.md

 Please note that loading these pages may take some time due to various queries accessing Microsoft Partner-specific APIs.

-## MS Subscriptions
+## Microsoft

-The MS Subscription page displays existing Microsoft Subscriptions per customer's tenant (if there are multiple tenants tied to your organization) and has a button at the top to create additional Microsoft Cloud Tenants.
+The Microsoft page displays existing Microsoft Subscriptions per customer's tenant (if there are multiple tenants tied to your organization) and has a button at the top to create additional Microsoft Cloud Tenants.
 Below the button, there is information about Microsoft subscriptions that belong to the user.

 Information regarding subscriptions inside the tenant can be divided into three sub-parts.